repeato-qa/ios-connector/README.md

 In the next step just click "Add Package" once more.

 ## 3. Build an launch app
 That's it.
-Just build and run your project via XCode on the simulator.
+Just build and run your project via Xcode on the simulator.
 Repeato connector will find your Repeato instance, and connect to it.